yeungn/yeungn.github.io/_posts/2016-09-26-building-a-cli-gem.md

   - show error message if number is invalid
   - end program when the user types exit
   -show list of option when user type list

-  I eneded up with Apartmentfinder.com.

-I should have wrote this while working on the Gem.
-I am trying to remember as much as a I can at the moment, so some steps might not be in order and/or missing.
-If anything is confusing or doesn't make any sense, feel free to contact [me](mailto:nin.yeung@gmail.com).

- - how i got stuck on the part where the i get info from another url

 # Step 1 *(setting up files)*